contagon/handbook/handbook/6-stake-leadership.md

 The stake president is the primary Church spokesman to the news media on matters that pertain to the stake.
 He may delegate this role as needed.

-[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) The stake president or an assigned counselor may organize and oversee a stake communication council.
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) The stake president or an assigned counselor may organize a stake communication council.
 This council helps Church leaders build relationships with civic and community leaders.
 It also helps these leaders communicate effectively with Church members and the public.

+The stake president or an assigned counselor oversees this council as its priesthood adviser.
+Information about this role is provided in [Communication Councils: A Guide for Priesthood Leaders](https://www.churchofjesuschrist.org/study/manual/communication-councils-for-priesthood-leaders?lang=eng).

 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) The communication council may include a stake communication director, assistant directors, and specialists as needed.
 They are called and set apart by the stake president or an assigned counselor or high councilor.